NLnetLabs/rpki-doc/source/krill/krillmanager/wizard/domains.rst

   > Krill domain: foo.bar
   DNS lookup for this domain did not return any results

   > Are you sure you wish to use this domain?
-[YES/NO]: NO
+[YES/NO]: